All Episodes

 I think this is the direction the culture's been headed.

-It's just uh it's just the latest.
+It's just the latest.

-It was it's been a circus from the get-go.
+It's been a circus from the get-go.

 Why should you expect it to change?

-And when you couple, you know, Judith Renegade status and her her desire uh to take on projects that nobody else will in order to define her imprint uh and so forth.
+And when you couple Judith's renegade status and her desire to take on projects that nobody else will in order to define her imprint and so forth, I mean, she's doing this and she's going to sink or swim with it.

-And she's promising it's coming back.
+Clinton care, and she's promising it's coming back.

-She literally has done nothing other than here's why she's qualified.
+She literally has done nothing other than, here's why she's qualified.

-She was at Yale and she went to Wellesley, and she's establishing her own.
+She was at Yale and she went to Wellesley and she's establishing her own.

 She could have been something on her own.

-She could have been big, whatever she chose, but she decided to hitch her wagon to Bill Clinton and follow along and then take over when he got wherever he was going to go.
+But she decided to hitch her wagon to Bill Clinton and follow along and then take over when he got wherever he was going to go.

 Well, before he got where he was going to go, he had to go back to Arkansas.